Coneriys/apache4/docs/content/https/tailscale.md

 ## Automatic Renewals

-Traefik automatically tracks the expiry date of each Tailscale certificate it fetches, and starts to renew a certificate 14 days before its expiry to match Tailscale daemon renew policy.
+apache4 automatically tracks the expiry date of each Tailscale certificate it fetches, and starts to renew a certificate 14 days before its expiry to match Tailscale daemon renew policy.